KonlavachMengsuwan/Random-Forest-Classifier-for-Employee-Burnout-Detection/README.md

 ## 👤 Author

-Built by \[Your Name] as an educational project exploring machine learning and explainability using Random Forest and SHAP.
+Built by \[Konlavach Mengsuwan] as an educational project exploring machine learning and explainability using Random Forest and SHAP.

 ---